RisheekOjha24/Real_TIme_ChatApp/README.md

-LivLine: A real-time chat application crafted with MERN stack for seamless communication.
+LivLine: A real-time chat application crafted with MERN stack for seamless communication work.